hcoles/pitest/pitest/readme.txt

 Nicolas Rusconi - Ant Task
 Aidan Morgan - Support for configuration files
 Struan Kerr-Liddell - Improvements to html report

+The above list may be out of date, please check commit history for definitive list of contributors.

 Although PIT does not incorporate any code from the Jumble project (http://jumble.sourceforge.net/), the Jumble codebase was used as a guide when developing some aspects of PIT.